marco-quintella/marco-quintella/README.md

 </center>

 ### My current work
-- Part of Front-end Team at Athlos.gg by Gfinity PLC.
+- Part of Front-end Team at [Athlos.gg](https://athlos.gg/) by Gfinity PLC.
 - Web 3 Full-stack Developer at [Meet With Wallet](https://meetwithwallet.xyz/).
+- Currently Develiping a TCG Mobile Game on Unity 3d.
 - Currently Developing Vue Scape, a Styless Front End Vue Framework focused on Developer Productivity and Code Decoupling.
 - Curently Developing Sovereign Financial, a Web 3 Analytics tool focused on delivering a easy, fair and funny environment to get feedback and keep track on yout crypto investments.